2nthony/saika/README.md

 # Saika

-> Effortless info-site, done right.
-A docute alternative.
+> Effortless misc-site, done right.

 Please consider starring the project to show your ❤️ and support.